 Proteins– 20% of calories should come from proteins. as they promote satiety and helps patients to adhere to carbohydrate allowance.

-Vitamin & minerals– Essential to deal with the oxidative stress.
+.
 Therefore we shall focus on a variety of antioxidant rich vegetables and high fiber fruits.

 Points to note for Diabetic Patients: